mccreath/isitup-for-slack/docs/TUTORIAL.md

 $ch = curl_init($url_to_check);
 ```

-Next we set up some options to tell cURL how to handle the tasks associate with opening the URL.
+Next we set some cURL options to handle some specific tasks associated with opening the URL.

 This first one sends in the user agent string that we created up above.